CD Publications: Acquisitions

-In late 1996, LRP Publications (Hotsham, PA) sold Serving Elderly Clients, which CD Publications folded into the newly launched Senior Law Report.
+In late 1996, LRP Publications, in Horsham, Pennsylvania, sold Serving Elderly Clients, which CD Publications folded into the newly launched Senior Law Report.
 In late 1999, CD Pubs bought The Maturing Marketplace from Silver Spring-based Business Publishers, Inc., and folded it into Selling to Seniors, which at the time was edited by Allison Patterson.
 BPI then sold Federal Research Report in January 2001 (according to one report), which CD Pubs added to Federal Assistance Monitor.
 The company acquired Inside Housing from Housing Ink, also of Silver Spring, in mid-2001 and merged it into Housing Market Report, the report which also gained the readership of Construction News when that title was bought from Evans Publishing of Portland, Oregon, in December 2004.

 In the second half of 2004, CD Publications acquired Health Grants & Contracts Weekly from LRP Publications of Palm Beach Gardens, Florida, and folded it into the twice-monthly Community Health Funding Report.
 In Fall 2006, the company acquired Native American Report and Native American Law Report from Eli Research and combined them into Native American Report.
 It also acquired Child Protection Report from the same group.